Business email compromise is one of the leading causes of fraud-related financial loss in Australia. Business owners can’t afford to be complacent.

 - Is it addressed to ‘Dear Customer’ rather than your name?

 - Does the email ask for more information than the sender would need (such as a driver’s licence number)?

 - Does it include a very strong request for action involving clicking a link?

-Your bank will never ask you for confidential information via email, like your PIN or date of birth.
-And even if a link looks like a website you trust, it’s safer to visit the website, independent of the email.
+Your bank will never ask you for confidential information, such as your PIN or date of birth, via email.
+Even if a link looks like a website you trust, it’s safer to type in the URL yourself.